COVID19 Update – April 2021

 There are many important reasons to receive the COVID-19 vaccine.
 One of the most important reasons to receive the COVID-19 vaccine is to protect yourself, your family, and your friends from COVID-19.
 Receiving the COVID-19 vaccine is one of the most important things we can all do to help end the COVID-19 pandemic.

-Where can I learn more about the Moderna or Pfizer Vaccine?
+Where can I learn more about the COVID-19 vaccines?
 Are these vaccines safe and effective?